hi-artem/prisma-cloud-compute-operator/docs/Kubernetes/resource_spec.md

   - **consoleConfig.imageName** (string)
   Console image to deploy.
   If no value is specified, the image is pulled from the Prisma Cloud Compute registry.
+  - **consoleConfig.loadBalancerSourceRanges** (list)
+  A list of CIDR ranges allowed to access Console service.
+  If not provided, Kubernetes allows traffic from 0.0.0.0/0.
   - **consoleConfig.nodeLabels** (string)
   Label to use as a nodeSelector for Console.
   Specify a label and value (e.g. "kubernetes.io/hostname=node-name").